thoriso-watson/SnakeProject/guides/c.md

 the address by 1, but this is not guaranteed by the C spec.

 In fact, for an array `T x[N]`, for `0 <= i <= N`, `&x[i] == x + i`.
 It is
-illegal to form a pointer that points outside an object (not just dereference, but *form*).
+illegal to form a pointer that points outside the object (not just dereference, but *form*).
 In this case that would be `x + i` where `i < 0` or `i > N`.
 Note that forming the pointer `x + N` is legal, but dereferencing is not.